 - Roselle leaf decoction is used to treat anaemia in Uganda.

-- Leaf decoction is used as mouth gargle in Central African Republic.
+- A leaf decoction is used as mouth gargle in the Central African Republic.

 - Crushed seeds are used as veterinary medicine in Burkina Faso.

 - sabdariffa aqueous extract, rich in several polyphenols, is effectively used in native medicines against hypertension, diabetes and liver disorders.